vctls/bookmark_keywords/README.md

 The app will attempt to open the URL with whatever the default application is for the given protocol.
 If the URL starts with `https://`, it will most likely open in your default browser, but the template can be anything you want.

-## Why not use the native custom search engines feature of Firefox for Android?
+## Why not use the native search engines feature of Firefox?

 It requires you to open your browser first, possibly click the omni-bar if a page is already open, then switch search engines.
 More clicks, basically.